Havant marine aims to raise £5,000 to represent Team GB in bobsleigh championships

 A MARINE from Havant is on a mission to raise funds so he can represent Great Britain in the European bobsleigh championships.

-Sergeant Adam Baird, from 42 Commando in Plymouth, has been selected for Team GB’s two-man bobsleigh squad alongside his squad mate Colour Sergeant Ash Morris.
+Sergeant Adam Baird, from 42 Commando in Plymouth, has been selected for Great Britain’s two-man bobsleigh squad alongside his squad mate Colour Sergeant Ash Morris.

 The pair will compete in the Europa Cup in Germany next month, which involves three to five races at locations across Europe.